A Large Collection of Real-world Pediatric Sleep Studies: Data Records

 \begin{itemize} \item onset: The start time of the event since the beginning of the study in seconds. \item duration: The length of the event in seconds. \item description: The description of the event, which may be sleep stage label or free-form text entry by the NCH technician, or standard sleep event label by Natus Sleepworks. \end{itemize}

-In particular, sleep stages are found in annotations with a duration of 30 seconds, where the descriptions include `Sleep stage W', `Sleep stage N1', `Sleep stage N2', `Sleep stage N3', `Sleep stage R', or `Sleep stage ?'.
-The annotation `Sleep stage ?' typically occurs after `Lights On', and physiological data acquired during that time can usually be ignored, as it indicates that the study has ended.
-Of the total number of annotations, 79.48\% were related to sleep staging: 6.88\% (347,294) are `Sleep stage ?', 13.19\% (665,676) are `Sleep stage W', 2.54\% (128,410) are `Sleep stage N1', 27.41\% (1,383,765) are `Sleep stage N2', 17.35\% (875,486) are `Sleep stage N3', and 12.11\% (611,320) are `Sleep stage R'.
+35,821 unique descriptions appear in NCH Sleep DataBank.
+In particular, sleep stages are found in annotations with a duration of 30 seconds, where the descriptions include ``Sleep stage W'', ``Sleep stage N1'', ``Sleep stage N2'', ``Sleep stage N3'', ``Sleep stage R'', or ``Sleep stage ?''.
+In sleep stage classification, W indicates awake, R stands for REM sleep, and N1, N2, N3 are non-REM stages 1, 2, 3, respectively.
+The annotation ``Sleep stage ?'' typically occurs after ``Lights On'', and physiological data acquired during that time can usually be ignored, as it indicates that the study has ended.
+Of the total number of annotations, 79.48\% were related to sleep staging: 6.88\% (347,294) are ``Sleep stage ?'', 13.19\% (665,676) are ``Sleep stage W'', 2.54\% (128,410) are ``Sleep stage N1'', 27.41\% (1,383,765) are ``Sleep stage N2'', 17.35\% (875,486) are ``Sleep stage N3'', and 12.11\% (611,320) are ``Sleep stage R''.
 This is equivalent to 30,539 hours of data with sleep stage labels.
 The mean length of such data per study is 7.7 hours, and 96.63\% (3,850) of the studies contain between 6 and 10 hours of sleep data with stage labels.

 Besides sleep stage labels, the most common events include: Oxygen Desaturation, Oximeter Event, EEG Arousal, Obstructive Hypopnea, Limb Movement, Gain/Filter Change, Move, Body Position: (Left, Right, Supine, Prone, Upright), Obstructive Apnea, Hypopnea, Central Apnea, and Mixed Apnea.